typedb/typedb/docs/pages/documentation/11-examples/graph-api.md

 ## Java API: GraknTx

 The Java API, `GraknTx`, is a low-level API that encapsulates the [Grakn knowledge model](../the-fundamentals/grakn-knowledge-model.html).
-It provides Java object constructs for the Grakn ontological elements (entity types, relationship types, etc.) and data instances (entities, relationships, etc.), allowing you to build up a graph programmatically.
-It is also possible to perform simple concept lookups using the graph API, which I’ll illustrate presently.
-First, let’s look at building up the graph.
+It provides Java object constructs for the Grakn ontological elements (entity types, relationship types, etc.) and data instances (entities, relationships, etc.), allowing you to build up a knowledge base programmatically.
+It is also possible to perform simple concept lookups using the java API, which I’ll illustrate presently.
+First, let’s look at building up the knowledge base.

 ### Building the Ontology